evermade/menu-toolkit/README.md

 This library has taken a lot from [MEOM/navigation](https://github.com/MEOM/navigation).
 Although we have a different approach to many things, it has been a great source of inspiration and ideas.

 ## Change log

+### 1.0.3

+Add support for hover open delay.
+This allows cursors to quickly move over the menu without opening it.
+This is good for huge mega menus.

 ### 1.0.2